bostick/tabit-file-format/description/tabit-file-format-description.md

 `mutedGuitarBlock` seems to be unused.
 Older files can have non-default values for muted guitar, but there is no way to edit with the latest version of TabIt.

 `volumeBlock` is the volume for each track, stored as a byte.
+A typical value is 96 (0x60).

 `modulationBlock` is the modulation effect for each track, stored as a byte.